 - Scholarly Skills- and Resource-Sharing Sessions: Organized by a collective approach to building scholarly research capacity (particularly around interdisciplinary, counter-disciplinary, and transdisciplinary work), these sessions may be organized by theme, methodological approach, theoretical tradition, archival conceptualization, or any other rubric that proposers wish to engage in concert with session participants.

 - Artists, Academics, Activists, and Other Creators in Conversation: Cohered by a unifying question or urgent concern, these sessions will intentionally gather practitioners and intellectuals from a variety of fields, with particular attention to fostering conversations that exceed the disciplinary and institutional circuits of the academy and college/university.

 The Program Committee encourages proposers to consider these and other experimental formats in their submissions.
 (There will be a category in the All Academic submissions portal named “Experimental Sessions.”)

 Proposals of individual papers are also invited.

-The ASA also welcomes contingent faculty, community-based scholars and artists, unemployed and underemployed scholars, and undergraduate students to submit proposals for the 2020 Annual Meeting and (upon notice of acceptance) consider applying for Solidarity Fund travel grants, which will be available for the Baltimore meeting.
+The ASA also welcomes contingent faculty, community-based scholars and artists, unemployed and underemployed scholars, and undergraduate students to submit proposals for the 2021 Annual Meeting and (upon notice of acceptance) consider applying for Solidarity Fund travel grants, which will be available for the San Juan meeting.
 To read about the success of the Solidarity Fund in its inaugural year, see http://bit.ly/solidarity-fund-update.